Aosta Chestnut: History

-The Valdostana Castana is a relatively recent breed; only black-pied and red-pied cattle are documented in the Valle d'Aosta in texts of the early twentieth century.
-Despite the strict regulations governing the herd-book for the Valdostana Pezzata Nera, breeders introduced imported Hérens blood.
-The Castana was officially recognised by the Ministero delle Politiche Agricole Alimentari e Forestali, the Italian ministry of agriculture, in 1985.
-It is registered in the herd-book of the Pezzata Nera, and is considered to differ from it only in the colour of the coat.
+The Aosta Chestnut is a relatively recent breed; only black-pied and red-pied cattle are documented in the Aosta Valley in texts of the early twentieth century.
+Despite the strict regulations governing the herd-book for the Aosta Black Pied, breeders introduced imported Hérens blood.
+The Chestnut was officially recognised by the Italian Ministry of Agriculture, Food Sovereignty and Forests in 1985.
+It is registered in the herd-book of the Black Pied, and is considered to differ from it only in the colour of the coat.